The COVID-19 crisis is creating unprecedented need and demand for information sharing.

-Evolution of data warehouses in last decade has changed the way enterprise evaluates technology.
-Earlier, the evaluation criteria used to be price/performance metric.
+The evolution of data warehouses in the last decade has changed the way enterprises evaluate technology.
+Earlier, the data warehouse evaluation criteria used to be price/performance metric.

 However, with the explosion of unstructured and semi-structured data, a single solution (data lake or warehouse) cannot handle the big gorilla in the room — that is data variety.

 In essence, we believe that there is no one size fits all for data warehouses and data lakes.This is a rapidly evolving landscape, cloud data lakes are adding SQL analytics capabilities (e.g. Databricks’ SQL Analytics) and cloud data warehouses are adding more data lake-like features.
 Data lakes are better suited when an organization has a lot of data variety.